 Located in the heart of Texas Hill Country, Fredericksburg is a heavily German-influenced town.
-Full of beauty and charm, this city has a rich history and has long attracted visitors who are lured in by its vibrant attractions, wildflower farm, and peach-picking opportunities when in season.
+Full of beauty and charm, this city has a rich history and has long attracted visitors who are lured in by its popular Texas attractions, wildflower farm, and peach-picking opportunities when in season.
 Meander down the historic downtown strip, indulge in wine tastings or appreciate artifacts at the National Museum of the Pacific War.
 Outdoor enthusiasts will find Fredericksburg convenient for exploring the vibrant landscapes at nearby Enchanted Rock State Natural Area, where a short hike leads to rewarding views from a pink granite dome.

 Salado (Hotel Prices & Photos)

 A charming small town that has long attracted the creative types, Salado is full of artists and those who are inspired by their work.
 It’s here that visitors can find colorful and eclectic shops that line the area, highlighting an array of local artwork and selling handcrafted souvenirs.
 A number of annual festivals are popular in Salado, making it a perfect weekend destination.
-Explore this small town and you can learn how to blow glass, catch a live music or performing arts show, or indulge in a cold beverage at one of the local craft breweries.
+Explore this small town and you can learn how to blow glass, catch live music or a performing arts show, or indulge in a cold beverage at one of the local craft breweries.
 On a sunny day, families can set up a picnic at nearby Pace Park, or take a slow journey through the picturesque displays at Salado Gardens.